Table of Contents

 Quentin Clayssen

 Quentin was a FACCTS Visiting Scientist in our group between 04/2019 and 10/2019.
 He contributed to the development of an anvi'o framework for the rapid determination of genome taxonomy.
-The last time we checked (which was in 2020), Quentin was a graduate student at the ETH Zurich.
+The last time we checked (which was in 2024), Quentin was a Bioinformatician at DNA Script.

 Sonny T. M. Lee bio photo